marasm-group/tiny-basic-compiler/README.markdown

     mvn compile test

-You also need [mvm](https://github.com/marasm-group/mvm) and [mvm-console device](https://github.com/marasm-group/mvm-console), which are used for assembling the output of the compiler and linking it with the standard C library.
+You also need [mvm](https://github.com/marasm-group/mvm) for running marasm executables and and [mvm-console device](https://github.com/marasm-group/mvm-console) for console input/output.

 Example programs can be found in the `examples` folder.
 They can be compiled and executed like so: